scottrepreneur/maker-community/README.md

 - Working revisions [2-5 hrs]

 v2.0
--
+- custom code

-#### Success
+### Success
-The major hurdles of establishing the new portal are tackled at this point, so this project is tackling some smaller problems to delivery.
+The major hurdles of establishing the new portal are tackled at this point, so this project is tackling some smaller details to delivery.
 Implementing the landing page design, search, and setting up translations team are the main remaining hurdles in the MVP.

-#### MVP Budget
+### MVP Budget

 ~17hrs of development time

-#### Deployment
+### Deployment

 It is assumed the Foundation will take on deployment of the portal or assume charges for infrastructure.